 #2 Communication Games for Teens: Board Games for ESL Students

 Board games are one of my favourites for teenagers because they can be tailored to any grammar or vocabulary point that you’re teaching.
 They’re also extremely student-centred when played in small groups of 3-4 students.
 Make sure you bring in a little prize of some kind for the winner in each group to add a small element of competition.

 The best part about board games is that they’re very easy to design yourself.
 Once you have template down, it takes only about 10 minutes to produce a board game for just about any vocabulary set or grammar point.
 You can also find some materials for board games in a teacher’s resource book for the textbook you’re using.

 #3: Apples to Apples ESL Vocabulary Game

 One of my favourite vocabulary games for ESL students is Apples to Apples.
-You can make your own decks to suit any level or target vocabulary.
+You can make your own decks of cards to suit any level or target vocabulary.
 Get the students to help you out—they’ll have fun doing it, and will also enjoy playing it all the more!
 Kids love this this one too.

 Or, you can check out Apples to Apples Junior on Amazon if you want to use it as a party game.